Banner

 "I will not lie to myself anymore about my own sexuality," Wyatt added during the news conference at the state Capitol.
 "I am still the same person that I was when I woke up this morning and I will be the same person when I go to bed tonight.
 Today I ask you to stand with me as a proud Republican, a proud veteran and a proud gay man who wants to protect all kids addressing bullying in our schools."

-The sponsor of the bill, Rep. Steve Cookson (R), has refused to withdraw the fill saying "Those are personal issues that probably should be taught by people outside the school system.
+The sponsor of the bill, Rep. Steve Cookson (R), has refused to withdraw the bill saying "Those are personal issues that probably should be taught by people outside the school system.
 We need to be focusing on what is going to provide students with the skills they need to be productive citizens in our society."

 The proposed Missouri legislation, which is not likely to pass this year, has stirred controversy and has been mocked by comedians.
 Similar legislation in Tennessee has lost support and will not be brought to the floor.